moshahin1/monsterborg/README.md

 **AUTONOMOUS NAVIGATION**

 To view autonomous GPS-based navigation, execute the following in different terminal tabs:
-1. `roslaunch monsterborg_navigation outdoor_nav.launch` : A Gazebo world and RVIZ world should will pop up.
+1. `roslaunch monsterborg_navigation outdoor_nav.launch` : A Gazebo world and RVIZ world will pop up.
 The `move_base` node is up and running.
 Sometimes Gazebo crashes when this executed this command.
 If this occurs, re-execute the launch file.

 1. For single point navigation:
 `rosrun monsterborg_navigation single_move_base_nav.py`